 An understanding of chemical composition, physical properties, and structural characteristics at an elemental, molecular, and functional group level is essential in unpacking coal formation and accurately predicting coal processing and conversion behaviour.
-Whilst petrography can provide a substantial amount of information as discussed in the previous chapters, it cannot provide all the information required to build a complete, holistic picture of coal.
-Hence the need for complementary and advanced analyses.
+Whilst petrography can provide a substantial amount of information, as discussed in the previous chapters, it cannot provide all the information required to build a complete, holistic picture of coal; hence the need for complementary and advanced analyses.
 This chapter briefly considers a variety of routine and non-routine analyses conducted on coal to assess chemical, physical, and structural properties.
-Chemical analyses, including proximate, ultimate analyses, and calorific value (CV) determination, are routine analyses conducted by coal laboratories.
+Chemical analyses, including proximate analyses, ultimate analyses, and calorific value (CV) determination, are routinely conducted by coal laboratories.
 Coal is traded globally and domestically on its CV and ash content (determined during the proximate analysis).
 The physical properties of coal (Abrasive Index for abrasion and wear, Hardgrove Grindability Index for grindability, and drop shatter tests for friability) provide information required for coal handling and comminution (crushing to size).
 X-ray (x-ray diffraction (XRD), x-ray fluorescence (XRF), tomography), laser (scanning electron microscope (SEM), Quantitative Evaluation of Materials using Scanning Electron Microscope (QEMSCAN), Raman), and infrared (nuclear magnetic resonance (NMR)) techniques are used to determine the mineral components down to the elemental level, as well as information regarding the structural ordering of the carbon, revealing the heterogeneous structure of coal.
-Finally, analytical techniques crucial for characterizing metallurgical cokes are discussed.
-Many textbooks are available for further reference, including: van Krevelen (1961), Berkowitz (1985), Speight (2005, 2016), Willson et al. (2010), and Osborn (2013), amongst others.
+Finally, we discuss analytical techniques crucial for characterizing metallurgical cokes.
+Many textbooks are available for further reference, including van Krevelen (1961), Berkowitz (1985), Speight (2005, 2016), Willson et al. (2010), and Osborn (2013), amongst others.

 4.2 CHEMICAL ANALYSIS